 On the other hand, substantial progress has been made in just the last few years.
-A recent result that we will highlight is that the capacity for the binary deletion channel is at least (1-p)/9 for every value of p [15, 37].
+A recent result that we will highlight is that the capacity for the binary deletion channel is at least (1-p)/9 for every value of p [14,32].
 In other words, the capacity of the deletion channel is always within a (relatively small) constant factor of the corresponding erasure channel, even as the deletion probability p goes to 1!
 As the erasure channel gives a clear upper bound on the capacity, this result represents a significant step forward; while in retrospect the fact that these capacities are always within a constant factor seems obvious, the fact that this factor is so small is somewhat surprising.

 The purpose of this survey is to describe recent progress along with a clear description of open problems in this area, with the hope of spurring further research.
 The presentation is necessarily somewhat biased, focusing on my own recent research in the area.
-Results to be presented will include capacity lower bound arguments [13, 14, 15, 37], capacity upper bound arguments [8], codes and capacity bounds for alternative channel models [28, 35, 36], and related problems such as trace reconstruction [20].
-Background information can be found in, for example, [2, 5, 7, 23, 26, 27, 42, 44].
-The survey by Sloane on correcting single deletions [44], in particular, gives useful insight and demonstrates the complexity of even the simplest problem related to deletions.
-There are also several older relevant works on the deletion channel or related problems, including [9, 10, 18, 45, 46, 48, 50].
-Finally, other recent work in the setting of channels with synchronization errors includes [11, 12, 16, 49].
+Results to be presented will include capacity lower bound arguments [12-14, 32], capacity upper bound arguments [8], codes and capacity bounds for alternative channel models [23, 30, 31], and related problems such as trace reconstruction [15].
+Background information can be found in, for example, [2, 5, 7, 18, 22, 21, 36, 38].
+The survey by Sloane on correcting single deletions [38], in particular, gives useful insight and demonstrates the complexity of even the simplest problem related to deletions.
+There are also several older relevant works on the deletion channel or related problems, including [9-11, 39, 40, 42, 43].

 Before beginning, it is worth asking why this class of problems is important.
 From a strictly practical perspective, such channels are arguably harder to justify than channels with errors or erasures.
 While codes for synchronization have been suggested for disk drives, watermarking, or general channels where timing errors may occur, immediate applications are much less clear than for advances in erasure-correcting and error-correcting codes.
 However, this may be changing.
 In the past, symbol synchronization has been handled separately from coding, using timing recovery techniques that were expensive but reasonable given overall system performance.
-Indeed, even the model we suggest assumes some high-level synchronization, as both sender and receiver know that n bits are being sent in a transmission; still, the model appears most natural and appropriate, and there is clear goal in handling transmission sizes n efficiently and with a high coding rate.
+Indeed, even the model we suggest assumes some high-level synchronization, as both sender and receiver know that n bits are being sent in a transmission.
+Still, the model appears most natural and appropriate, and a there is clear goal in handling transmission sizes n efficiently and with a high coding rate.
 With recent improvements in coding theory, it may become increasingly common that synchronization errors will prove a bottleneck for practical channels.
 Because we are currently so far away from having good coding schemes for even the most basic synchronization channels, in practice coding is rarely if ever considered as a viable solution to synchronization.

 If efficient codes for synchronization problems can be found, it is likely that applications will follow.
 If such codes are even a fraction as useful as codes for erasures or errors have been, they will have a significant impact.
 The work we describe on capacity lower bounds demonstrates that there is more potential here than has perhaps been realized.

 Of course, coding theory often has applications outside of engineering, and channels with deletions and insertions prove no exception, appearing naturally in biology.
 Symbols from DNA and RNA are deleted and inserted (and transposed, and otherwise changed) as errors in genetic processes.
-Understanding deletion channels and related problems may eventually give us important insight into these genetic processes.
+Understanding deletion channels and related problems may eventually give us important insight into genetic processes.